zach1590/gameboy-emulator/README.md

 Tests I care about that are failing from Mooneye Acceptance:
  - `ppu/` (All of them)
  - General?
-(All these tests except `oam_dma_start` cause infinite loops with rst38 to the pc being incorrectly set to 0xFF at some point)
+(All these tests cause infinite loops with rst38 to the pc being incorrectly set to 0xFF at some point)
    - add_sp_e_timing
    - call_timing
    - call_cc_timing